Emilisav/startup/README.md

 - [x] done 10% - Your frontend calls third party service endpoints: picture on questions page, also chatGPT but that's on the backend
 - [x] done 20% - Your backend provides service endpoints like /questions that gets all the questions
 - [x] done 20% - Your frontend calls your service endpoints in loadQuestions() which gets a list of questions

+## DB/Login deliverable

+For this deliverable I associate the questions with the logged in user.
+I stored the questions in the database.

+- **MongoDB Atlas database created** - It is being stored
+- **Stores data in MongoDB** - When I restart the server, the data is still there
+- **User registration** - Creates a new account in the database, everything is hashed with bcrypt
+- **existing user** - Stores the questions under the same user if the user already exists, or loggs you into the guest account if you click guest
+- **Use MongoDB to store credentials** - Stores both user and their questions.
+- **Restricts functionality** - You cannot get questions, send questions, or ask chatGPT anything until you have logged in.
+It will send you to the login page if you try to do anything.